Most recently updated on December 30, 2021

 The Border Patrol reported a 96 percent increase during the first four months of fiscal year 2021 in the number of unaccompanied migrant children.
 More than 3,000 migrant children have been detained in that time period.
 They were part of the record 21,000 unaccompanied children detained by the Border Patrol in the southwestern part of the country.

-The neighborhoods around the bridges certainly provide an international flavor.
+The neighborhoods around the bridges in El Paso certainly provide an international flavor.

 Mata’s Fruit Store, for example, sits just two blocks from the Rio Grande and is within shouting distance of two of the four bridges that join El Paso and Cuidad Juarez.